CycloneDX/cyclonedx-node-module/README.md

 | _yarn_    | to be announced <!-- maybe https://github.com/CycloneDX/cyclonedx-node-yarn --> |
 | _pnpm_    | to be announced <!-- maybe https://github.com/CycloneDX/cyclonedx-node-pnpm --> |

-You should not depend on this very meta-package, but the actual tool that suites your specific ecosystem.
+You should not depend on this very meta-package, instead depend on the actual tool that suites your specific ecosystem.

 ## Out of Scope

 There are ecosystems, that are not node-based, but use node as a runtime/compiler environment.
 These ecosystems are out of scope.
 Therefore, the following packages are not part of this very meta-package.

 | ecosystem | actual tool |